staceyfras/lamp-stack/README.md

 # lamp-uni
+*NOTICE: This project no longer works due to denied access to the server + database*

 A web-based application which allows for students + professors to access and view relevant data according to project requirements.
 A LAMP stack implementation